Örökrangadó: 1987-2006

 In the return fixture MTK ended Ferencváros' 5-match unbeaten run in the league, and defeated the green and whites 2–0, in March 1999.

 At the end of the 1998/99 season MTK finished 19 points above runners-up Ferencváros, and claimed their 21st title.

 In September 1999 Ferencváros defeated MTK 1–0 with a 90' minute goal by Mihály Tóth, and won their first Örökrangadó in over three years.

 In 2000, FTC claimed their first victory at Hungária körút since 1992, after beating MTK 2‐3.

-In May 2001, MTK thrashed Ferencváros 5–2 at Hungária Körút, Ferencváros' only away defeat in the 2000-01 Nemzeti Bajnokság I season.
+In May 2001, MTK thrashed Ferencváros 5–2 at Hungária körút, Ferencváros' only away defeat in the 2000-01 Nemzeti Bajnokság I season.
 At the end of the campaign Ferencváros won their 27th league title.

 Although MTK won the regular season of the 2001/02 season, they finished 3rd place in the 2nd round, behind first-time winners Zalaegerszeg, and Ferencváros.
-In December 2001 MTK defeated Ferencváros 3–1 at Üllői Út, handing the green and whites their fifth home defeat of the season.
+In December 2001 MTK defeated Ferencváros 3–1 at Üllői út, handing the green and whites their fifth home defeat of the season.
 Béla Illés scored a brace.

 In 2003, MTK won the league for a third time in 6 years, after finishing 2 points above Ferencváros.
-FTC were the only team to defeat MTK twice during the season, as they beat them 1–0 at Hungária Körút with Zoltán Gera's goal, (one of MTK's two home defeats), and overcame them at Üllői Út 2–1.
-MTK claimed their 22nd leaguetitle on the last day of the season, after coming away with a 1–0 victory from Ferenc Szusza Stadium with a goal from Roland Juhász, while Ferencváros were unable to get the best of DVSC in a goalless draw.
+FTC were the only team to defeat MTK twice during the season, as they beat them 1–0 at Hungária Körút with Zoltán Gera's goal, (one of MTK's two home defeats), and overcame them at Üllői út 2–1.
+MTK claimed their 22nd league title on the last day of the season, after coming away with a 1–0 victory from Ferenc Szusza Stadium with a goal from Roland Juhász, while Ferencváros were unable to get the best of DVSC in a goalless draw.

 MTK also defeated Ferencváros 2‐0 in the 2003 Hungarian Supercup.
 This marked the first time MTK beat their green and white neighbours in a final since 1932.